Today In History logo TIH

 1781

-A small force of Pennsylvania militia was ambushed by Native American warriors in 1781, devastating George Rogers Clark's planned expedition against the British-held fort at Detroit.
-The loss forced Clark to abandon one of the most ambitious American offensive operations of the Revolutionary War's western theater.
+A small force of Pennsylvania militia was ambushed and overwhelmed by Native American warriors allied with Britain in 1781, inflicting casualties that forced George Rogers Clark to abandon his planned expedition against the British-held fort at Detroit.
+The loss eliminated one of the most ambitious American offensive operations of the Revolutionary War's western theater and demonstrated the effective coordination between British officers and their Native American allies in defending the Great Lakes frontier.
+Clark never received the resources to attempt the Detroit campaign again.

 1812

-A coalition of Spanish, British, and Portuguese forces finally lifted the Siege of Cádiz in 1812, ending a two-and-a-half-year French blockade of the city.
-Cádiz had served as the seat of the Spanish government-in-exile during the siege, and its defense became a symbol of Spanish resistance to Napoleon.
+A coalition of Spanish, British, and Portuguese forces finally lifted the two-and-a-half-year French siege of Cadiz in 1812, ending the longest blockade of the Peninsular War and freeing the city that had served as the seat of the Spanish government-in-exile.
+During the siege, the liberal Spanish Cortes meeting in Cadiz drafted the Constitution of 1812, one of the most progressive constitutional documents of its era.
+The city's successful defense and its role as the birthplace of Spanish constitutionalism made it a powerful symbol of resistance to both Napoleonic occupation and absolute monarchy.

 Fun Facts